 Available on Zoom every Monday from 1:00 PM- 2:00 PM and Thursday from 3:00 PM – 4:00 PM PST.

+Use the Drop-in link above to sign in with your Stanford credentials during our scheduled office hours.
 For more involved questions, please reach out to your liaison librarian to set up a consultation.

 Bioinformatics Office Hours